marcecj/faust_mbstereophony/README.md

 This is a simple implementation of a Regalia-Mitra filter bank using 3rd order Cauer low-pass filters as the base designs.
 There are four filter bank programs available which are described below.
 MBStereophony itself is a demo effect that down-mixes a stereo signal separately per frequency band.
+It also has four versions as described below.

 For implementations in MATLAB, Python and C++ - the latter of which does not work - see [this repository](http://sourceforge.net/projects/mbstereophony).